philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 ## Automated checking of merges

 * Merges are a very common source of data creation bugs.
-* As simple as they may seem, merges likely leave you with an unexpected number of rows, some repeated or some omitted.
+* Merges likely leave you with an unexpected number of rows, some repeated or some omitted.
 * `mergeCheck` is a wrapper of `merge` which only accepts the results if